cal-cs184-student/sp22-project-webpages-asdegoyeneche/proj1/index.md

 Alternatively, we could have computed barycentric coordinates and check that alpha, beta, and gamma are all greater than 0, as done for Task 4.

-We have that our algorithm is no worse than one that checks each sample in the bouding box as that is exactly what we are doing.
-As it can be seen in the double foor loop in the code above, we are going over each column and row in the bounding box only, and not sampling anything outside this region.
+We have that our algorithm is no worse than one that checks each sample in the bounding box as that is exactly what we are doing.
+As it can be seen in the double for loop in the code above, we are going over each column and row in the bounding box only, and not sampling anything outside this region.
 Therefore, we our time complexity here is O(H*W) of the triangle (i.e. two times its area), but with rounding up on the height and width.

 ### Results